ETIAS Italy Requirements

 Italy is a EU member and a Schengen member country.
 Travel requirements to enter Italy for short term stays will differ depending on a person’s nationality.
 Citizens of several countries are required to obtain a Schengen visa for tourism and business purposes to enter Italy for short-term stays.

-In the year 2021, it is expected that travelers from visa exempt countries will need to have a valid ETIAS visa waiver to enter Italy and other Schengen member countries for short-term visits.
+In the end of the year 2022, it is expected that travelers from visa exempt countries will need to have a valid ETIAS visa waiver to enter Italy and other Schengen member countries for short-term visits.

 General entry requirements for Italy include: